GeekyAnts/nextjs-typescript-firebase/README.md

 ref.child('unique-name-for--the-entry').set(/* table fields*/);
 ```

-- to get the data from firebase table use
+- To get the data from firebase table use

 ```tsx
 var Id = id; //unique-name-for--the-entry